j2kun/jeremykun.com/content/_posts/2012-05-05-false-proof-2-4-as-the-limit-of-an-infinite-power-tower.markdown

-**Explanation****:** The issue here is relatively subtle, but one trained in real analysis should have no trouble spotting the problem.
+**Explanation:** The issue here is relatively subtle, but one trained in real analysis should have no trouble spotting the problem.